Noteworthy

 Masha was a survivor of Auschwitz and Sachsenhausen, where she and her sister, Anna, performed slave labor on an assembly line for a Nazi airplane factory.
 They were on a death march together, but liberated by the Russians.
 Masha eventually moved to the US joining her sister.

 Masha was not hesitant or ashamed to call herself a survivor.
 She did so with defiance.
 She would mention it in the context of being able to conquer any other hardship she could face in her new life.
-Keep reading

 Living Links and OneTable partner to connect Holocaust survivors' descendants through shared history and Shabbat.